Skip to main content

 David Tobin, PhD

-Associate Professor, Department of Molecular Genetics and Microbiology
+Professor, Departments of Molecular Genetics and Microbiology and Integrative Immunobiology

-David Tobin, a 2013 Vallee Scholar, is an Associate Professor of Molecular Genetics and Microbiology at Duke University, where his research focuses on understanding genetic susceptibility to tuberculosis and the host immune response to mycobacterial infection.
+David Tobin, a 2013 Vallee Scholar, is a Professor of Molecular Genetics and Microbiology and Integrative Immunobiology at Duke University, where his research focuses on understanding genetic susceptibility to tuberculosis and the host immune response to mycobacterial infection.
 He trained as a graduate student with Cori Bargmann at the University of California, San Francisco and completed a postdoctoral fellowship with Lalita Ramakrishnan at the University of Washington.
-He is a Fellow of the American Association for the Advancement of Science (AAAS) and a recipient of the NIH Director’s New Innovator Award, a Searle Scholar Award, a Mallinckrodt Scholar Award, an ICAAC Young Investigator Award and a Whitehead Scholar Award.
-Before beginning his postdoctoral fellowship, he lived and taught in Guatemala, where he continues to collaborate.
+He is a Fellow of the American Association for the Advancement of Science (AAAS) and the American Academy of Microbiology and has been a recipient of the NIH Director’s New Innovator Award, a Searle Scholar Award, a Mallinckrodt Scholar Award, an ICAAC Young Investigator Award from the American Society of Microbiology and a Whitehead Scholar Award.
+Before beginning his postdoctoral fellowship, he lived and taught in Guatemala, where he continues to collaborate..

 Tobin Lab